goodnekk/kumo/readme.md

 Running
 -------
-Use kumo to run the program in the bin folder
+Use kumo to run a program.
+You can try the examples in the `examples` folder.

 ```
-kumo
+kumo ../examples/test.kmo
 ```

 goodbye!